 The Full-Scale Deployment Stage will commence upon resolution of all problems encountered during the Solution Validation Stage and will continue until all meters are installed on or before December 31, 2022.
 During this stage, the remainder of the smart meter infrastructure will be concurrently built in each of the Companies respective service territories, starting with the most populated areas first.
-All remaining smart meters will also be installed during this Stage, initially at an anticipated average meter installation rate of 1,900 meters per day, five days per week, with the potential to accelerate deployment to as many as 3,000 meters per day, five days per weekshould circumstances and conditions warrant.
-At this pace, the Companies expect to install approximately 98.5% of all meters between January 1, 20142016 and December 31, mid-2019, with the remaining 1.5% of the meters being installed thereafter through December 31, 2022.
-The7.
-This 1.5 % of the installations represent those installations that may require alternative communication solutions or difficult to reach locations such as Any similar situations discovered in Penn Power's remote hunting cabins. service territory are included in this estimate of 1.5% and will be addressed in the time frame discussed above.
+All remaining smart meters will be installed during this Stage, initially at an average rate of 1,900 meters per day, five days per week, with the potential to accelerate deployment to as many as 3,000 meters per day, should circumstances and conditions warrant.
+At this pace, the Companies expect to install approximately 98.5% of all meters between January 1, 2016 and mid-2019, with the remaining 1.5% of the meters being installed thereafter through December 31, 2022.
+This 1.5% of the installations represent those installations that may require alternative communication solutions or difficult to reach locations such as remote hunting cabins.
+Any similar situations discovered in Penn Power's service territory are included in this estimate of 1.5% and will be addressed in the time frame discussed above.